flyingisawol/tic-tac-toe/plan.md

 - clicking the bitcoin button enables the bitcoin logo instead of O's.

+complete:
+- build board as an array when each element is selected. done
-- identify if someone wins.
+- identify if someone wins. done
-- show winner.
+- show winner. done
-- provide a button to reset the game
+- provide a button to reset the game. done
+- add style when user hovers over spare. shade background color.done
+- remove borders in css to relflect hashtag style.done
+- needs to check array for number combinations in any sequence
+- check win if O's. done

+Incomplete:
+- loop for clearing board - initGame()
 - update the players score
-- build board as an array when each element is selected
-- add style when user hovers over spare. shade background color.
-- remove borders in css to relflect hashtag style.

-// needs to check array for number combinations in any sequence
+- check if draw
+- hyperbitcoinization mode (click button.
+Change O's to img)